quachpas/cap_flashcards/README.md

 For collaborative use, SCENARIchain can be deployed as a server.

 #### What is Opale?
-Opale is a publishing chain part of the software suite [Scenari](https://scenari.org/co/home.html).
+Opale is a publishing chain part of the [Scenari](https://scenari.org/co/home.html) software suite.
 It is used to produce resources for academic training.
 These documents can be used for on-site, distance or blended learning.

 Opale can be used to:
 - Design training modules, blending learning and evaluations activities into a single storyline.